p4paul/p4convert/README.md

 ### Build

-Building from source requires Apache `ant` version 1.8.x or greater and a Java JDK 7.
+Building from source requires [Gradle](https://gradle.org/) version 2.2.1 or greater and a Java JDK 7.
-To build, change to the project's rood directory (the location of `build.xml`) and run:
+To build, change to the project's rood directory (the location of `build.gradle) and run:

-    ant
+    gradle jar

 If the build succeeds then the jar is written to `dist/p4convert.jar`.

-To build the PDF user guide:

-    ant docs

-or to build the HTML web pages:
+To build the HTML web document pages:

-    ant web
+    gradle docWeb

 Finally if all looks good to build a release tar-ball package:

-    ant clean
+    gradle clean
-    ant -Dversion=PUBLIC.Main.nnnnnn release
+    gradle -Pver=PUBLIC.Main.nnnnnn rel

 ### Testing